 Roald Dahl has a way with minutiae.
 He sees the teeniest pleasure for its universal wit, some essential candy floss that binds and surrounds all living things.
 He speaks in long, crunchy sentences, never daunting, the Ferrero Rocher of children’s stories.
 Who do we know, that speaks in the same waggish takes but in film, the corollary in visual language of Dahl’s sublime wit, who can take a still frame and see its natural hilarity and the most miniscule banality for some far-reaching, yet humane poetry?
 Tim Burton?
 Not quite.

 Wes Anderson could have directed Charlie and the Chocolate Factory.
 His adaptation of Dahl’s The Fantastic Mr. Fox only proves what I had sensed for years, that there is a shared magic between these two, a natural comedy at our expense, that would only offend if it stopped being so darn charming for a second.
 Burton isn’t a bad choice.
-The infusion of expressionism does some good to the story’s inherently creepy awe, as does Burton’s entourage of pets (among them, Johnny Depp and Danny Elfman his favorites, and Helena Bonham Carter his ineffable salty dog, who keeps working for him despite the long history).
+The infusion of expressionism does some good to the story’s inherently creepy awe, as does Burton’s entourage of pets (among them, Johnny Depp and Danny Elfman his favorites, and Helena Bonham Carter, who keeps working for him despite the long history).
 The problem with Burton is that while he has this seething awkwardness that can make a fool of the adult world, with children he seems just plain creepy.
 He can make a normal detail of daily life seem absurd, but not humanely significant.
 He cares less about epic drama than about loving his toys, playing with computers and set design, and doing the most awkward thing in the room, not for a laugh, but for a squirm.
 Sound like anyone?

 Anderson could have made the movie as Dahl would.
 Burton makes it like he’s actually Willy Wonka.